openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 During the installation process, if prompted, select the **Explorer Interface**.
 This display shows the remote file system only.
-If the Explorer Interface is not offered it can be selected, after the installation, under View, **Preferences**, **Environment**, **Interface**.
+If the Explorer Interface is not offered it can be selected after the installation, under View, **Preferences**, **Environment**, **Interface**.

 ----